 >>>In Fremont, Lily Mei registers one of the biggest surprises of the local election season by defeating incumbent Mayor Bill Harrison in close race.

-“Who could imagine that the bank that represented the values of honesty and fair-dealings for more than 160 years in California would now become an outlaw institution?"-State Sen. Steve Glazer during a banking oversight committee criticizing Wells Fargo following its scandal involving the creation of millions of false accounts.
+-State Sen. Steve Glazer during a banking oversight committee criticizing Wells Fargo following its scandal involving the creation of millions of false accounts.